jarthorn/lego-incident-response/many-teams-chaotic-build.md

 Bad news!
 Some of the resources were mislabeled and applied to the wrong cluster.
 One parts bag in each box is in the wrong set.
 One person from each team should return to the briefing room with that bag and swap with others to make sure they have the right bag.

 ## Phase 7: Fixing
 All teams work to restore service for their service (build their lego kit).
-Once complete, mark the status page resolved and end the spy incident.
-Create a draft service disruption but do NOT publish it.
+Once complete, mark the status page resolved and end the incident in your company incident comms channel.